nbahador/Quality_Assurance/README.md

 ## What is deliverability testing?

-> **Deliverability testing ensures that emails successfully reach recipients' inboxes without being flagged as spam or facing delivery issues.
-It involves:**
+> **Deliverability testing ensures that emails reach the inbox without issues like:**
 >
-> - Spam Filter Testing: Checks if emails pass through spam filters.
-> - Inbox Placement: Verifies whether emails land in the primary inbox or junk folder.
-> - Content Quality Check: Ensures email content meets deliverability standards (e.g., no broken links or blocked images).
+> - Spam Triggers: Identifies phrases or elements that could cause an email to be flagged as spam.
+> - Email Clipping: Verifies email size and formatting to prevent content from being cut off by email clients.
+> - Layout Shifts: Ensures responsive design for proper rendering across devices.
+> - Unsupported Content: Checks compatibility of media types and links to avoid display issues.

 **[ Back to the question in the Table ⬆ ](#table-of-contents)**